 Rich in culture and resources, Colombia’s strategic location and history give it an importance beyond its borders.
 Should the peace accords prove durable and viable, they will open a road of hope for generations to come.
 But should the enemies of this peace have their way, they will unleash an internal reign of terror against workers, rural, indigenous, and Afro-Colombian communities, eco-defenders, and human rights defenders.
 They have already begun to do so, with assaults against social movements surging to the highest levels in over ten years.
 The failure of the peace accords would complete the sacrifice of Colombia’s sovereignty to foreign masters who use the nation to export instability and repression throughout Latin America and put big profits into the coffers of transnational corporations.

 Peace accords reached in late 2016 are being unraveled through various ways: legislative assaults; electoral fraud and intimidation; legal setbacks; extrajudicial executions and massacres; ongoing displacement of rural, indigenous, and Afro-Colombian families and communities; and the failure of the Colombian state to meet commitments as outlined in the accords.
 Labor unionists continue to be killed at higher rates than anywhere else in the world, despite provisions for their safety included in the Labor Action Plan of the US-Colombia Free Trade Agreement (FTA), and in the peace accords.
-If the extreme right consolidates power both through elections and brutal violence in the countryside, this will cast a shadow of despair that will spread and grow, affecting people everywhere.

 It is no exaggeration to say that war and repression in Colombia are “made in the USA”.
 The Pentagon’s Yarborough Commission urged Colombia, in 1962, (two years before Colombia’s civil war with the FARC-EP began), to “perform counter-agent and counter-propaganda functions and as necessary execute paramilitary, sabotage and/or terrorist activities against known communist proponents.
 It should be backed by the United States.”
 “Known communist proponents” included not only members of the Communist Party, but peasant, Afro-Colombian and indigenous leaders, unionists, teachers, and student activists.
 The US has contributed well over $12 billion via Plan Colombia to develop Colombia’s military and repressive capabilities.